devendersharma-mset/python-selenium-hudl/README.md

 **Note**:
 - Headless mode works with all supported browsers (Chrome, Firefox, Edge)
-- Headless mode is automatically enabled in Docker environments
 - For debugging test failures, consider running with `HEADLESS=false` to see the browser interactions

 ### 1. Run Tests in Parallel on a Single Browser